 Prepare Before You Begin Trading

-- Currency Forecasting: A Guide to Fundamental and Technical Models of Exchange Rate Determination, by Michael R. Rosenberg is short, not too sweet and highly admired introduction to the Forex market.
+- Currency Forecasting: A Guide to Fundamental and Technical Models of Exchange Rate Determination, by Michael R. Rosenberg, is a short and highly admired introduction to the Forex market.

 Diversify and Limit Your Risks

-Two strategies that belong in every trader's arsenal are:
+Two strategies that belong in every trader's arsenal:

-- Diversification: Traders who execute many small traders, particularly in different markets where the correlation between markets is low, have a better chance of making a profit.
-Putting all your money in one big trade is always a bad idea.
+- Diversification: Traders who execute many small trades, particularly in different markets where the correlation between markets is low, have a better chance of making a profit.
+Putting all your money into one big trade is always a bad idea.